-- 2.11.
+- 2.12.
 There are two opposing views on this issue.
-On the one hand, some Members, including those belonging to the G33 are of the view that the ex-ante conditions, such as those requiring a developing Member to be up-to-date with its Domestic Support notifications and to notify in advance a breach or a potential breach, are too onerous for a developing Member to comply with.
-As such, they have called for a relaxation of the transparency provisions in the BMD.
+On the one hand, some Members, including those belonging to the G33 are of the view that the ex-ante conditions, such as those requiring a developing Member to be up-to-date with its Domestic Support notifications and to notify in advance a breach or a potential breach, are too onerous and difficult for a developing Member to comply with.
+As such, they have demanded that the transparency provisions in the BMD be made more practicable.
 It was pointed out that most Members developed and developing were several years behind with their Domestic Support notifications and that it was unrealistic for developing countries to be up-to-date with their notifications for five years immediately preceding their recourse to the BMD.
 On the other hand, some Members are of the view that the transparency provisions in the BMD are a necessary minimum and should be complemented.
-They disagree with the view that the ex-ante transparency requirements in the BMD were onerous.
-The point was also made that there should be proportionality between the transparency requirements and the size of the PSH programme.
-The bigger the programme the more onerous the transparency provisions should be. - 2.12.
+They disagree with the view that the ex-ante transparency requirements in the BMD are excessive.
+The point has also been made that there should be proportionality between the transparency requirements and the size of the PSH programme.
+The bigger the programme the more onerous the transparency provisions should be. - 2.13.
 Some Members have also suggested including a mandatory notification of the targets, and data demonstrating that PSH programmes are not distorting trade or commercial markets.
 Two proposals, for example, advocate for additional data requirements such as notification of the VoP and the value of acquired stock prior to the implementation of the PSH programme as well as on an annual basis.
-Another proposal suggests a narrower set of transparency requirements that include information on the programme and description of its functioning and statistical information on domestic activities2, and on exports and imports.3 - 2.13.
-In addition, it has also been suggested to hold annual dedicated discussions based on available data and with the assistance of the Secretariat; to examine the programmes in the dedicated discussions on an annual basis; and to review or assess the situation by the Committee on Agriculture (CoA).
+Another proposal suggests a narrower set of transparency requirements that include information on the programme and description of its functioning and statistical information on domestic activities2, and on exports and imports.3